Eastside Locks, Birmingham, UK

 The building is designed around the ethos of encouraging collaboration between different people from different disciplines, providing an environment which fosters new and existing relationships - this is achieved by creating a nuclear arrangement, in which a central common social space creates a collaborative heart around which individual spaces revolve

-The development is currently on site with completion due in 2021.
+The development is rated BREEAM ‘Excellent’, and is currently on site with full completion due in 2022.